mlangc/mlangc.github.io/docs/_posts/2025-06-07-what-the-hell-is-get-opaque.markdown

 and `b` are different atomics.
 "Spectacular" results can be ruled out though, because individual variables must be accessed in program order.
-Note that interesting results are not permitted with `MemoryOrdering.ACQUIRE_RELEASE` or `MemoryOrdering.VOLATILE`, since then observing `b > 0` implies a happens-before-relationship with `a = 2`, as I explain at great lengths in my [previous blog post](https://mlangc.github.io/java/concurrency/2025/05/25/volatile-vs-acq-rel.html) about getAcquire and setRelease.
+Note that interesting results are not permitted with `MemoryOrdering.ACQUIRE_RELEASE` or `MemoryOrdering.VOLATILE`, since then observing `b > 0` implies a happens-before-relationship with `a = 2`, as I explain in my [previous blog post](https://mlangc.github.io/java/concurrency/2025/05/25/volatile-vs-acq-rel.html) about getAcquire and setRelease.

 ### Additional Documentation